-When an emergency condition has been sensed, at least by a very fast application of the pedal, the BAS system shall raise the pressure to cause full cycling of the ABS.
+When an emergency condition has been sensed, at least by a very fast application of the pedal, the BAS system shall raise the pressure to deliver the maximum achievable braking rate or cause full cycling of the ABS.

-Compliance with this requirement is demonstrated if the provisions of paragraphs 4.1. to 4.3. of this annex are met.
+Compliance with this requirement is demonstrated if the provisions of paragraphs 4.1. to 4.3. below are met.